lesaint/lesaint.github.io/_posts/articles/2014-10-25-setting_up_a_minecraft_server_on_google_compute_engine.md

 ### get the server's IP address

-Use the following command to get the list of instance and, among other informations, it's external IP addresse:
+Use the following command to get the list of instances and, among other informations, you can find the external IP address of the one you just started:

 ```sh
 gcloud compute instances list
 ```

-Result will look like the following and we are interrested in what is below `EXTERNAL_IP`:
+Result will look like the following and we are interested in what is below `EXTERNAL_IP`:

 ```sh
 [my-machine] $ gcloud compute instances list